jvc56/MAGPIE/README.md

 cgp 4AUREOLED3/11O3/11Z3/10FY3/10A4/10C4/10I4/7THANX3/10GUV2/15/15/15/15/15/15 AHMPRTU/ 177/44 0 -lex CSW21; -ld english;
 ```
 #### generate
 Generates plays for the position.
-The generate command takes no arguments as its behavior is mediated the options.
+The generate command takes no arguments as its behavior is mediated by the options.
 Generating plays completely resets the move list, discarding any moves that may have be added manually.
 ##### Examples
 Generate moves for the current position:
 ```